xuliucool/alep-poc/XBC.md

 ## History
-Founded in 1980 by Amadeo Peter Giannini, it was renamed Bank of XBC in 1990 after a merger with Bank of XYZ, Malaysia.
+Founded in 1980 by Harry Jackson, it was renamed Bank of XBC in 1990 after a merger with Bank of XYZ, Malaysia.
 Today, XBC is one of the largest financial institutions in the world.

 ## Headquarters